04 Dec Phlebotomy or Phlebotomoney?

 Physician’s Assistant.
 The highest paying career involving phlebotomy is a physician’s assistant.
 Physician’s assistants earn about $90,930 a year.
 Becoming a physician’s assistant requires much more schooling than the careers mentioned previously.
 This required schooling includes earning a specialized degree.
 Duties of a physician’s assistant include examining and treating patients, practicing medicine on a team under a physician or surgeon’s supervision and much more.

 Those are just a few options.
 As you can see, with every career possibility there is an opportunity cost.
-No matter what the opportunity cost, you can rest assured that there is a career best suited for everyone certified in phlebotomy looking for the next step to take from Westminster to the East Coast.
+No matter what the opportunity cost, you can rest assured that there is a career best suited for everyone certified in phlebotomy looking for the next step to take.